 Below we will have a closer look at the highest paying translation languages:

-Arabic Language is spoken by about 300 million speakers around the world.
+The Arabic Language is spoken by about 300 million speakers around the world.
 It is the official language of 28 different countries.
 The Arab world is an oil-rich region and a trading giant; so its translators are paid very well.
 Those who speak Arabic have the opportunity to gain more money as translators.

-Another reason why Arabic Language is one of the highest paying translations is that The Internet is rising in the Middle East, with and many Arab speakers only speaking Arabic, translation of online content is crucial to giving business an advantage in the international market.
+Another reason why the Arabic Language is one of the highest paying translations is that The Internet is rising in the Middle East, with and many Arab speakers only speaking Arabic, translation of online content is crucial to giving the business an advantage in the international market.
 And as we see that businesses now tend to make their product lines available to the Arabic-speaking world.

 There are 95 million German native speakers and about 210 million speakers worldwide.
 German is ranked as the highest paying translation language.
 German is the fourth most used language online.
 This may be due to the fact that Germany is one of the three European powerhouses.
 This means that the language will be more economically valuable.
-In addition, Germany is the world’s third largest contributor to research and development.
-This means that German is important for scientific research and it is one of the top most important scientific languages.
+In addition, Germany is the world’s third-largest contributor to research and development.
+This means that German is important for scientific research and it is one of the topmost important scientific languages.